 Significant components of deferred income tax assets and liabilities include temporary differences related to net operating loss carryforwards, lease liabilities, stock compensation, and tax credits.
 Deferred income tax assets in the table above include approximately \$81.3 million of net operating loss carryforwards, all of which have an indefinite carryforward period.
 The deferred tax assets also include approximately \$79.5 million of state net operating loss carryforwards which begin to expire in 2038 through 2039.
 The Company also had federal and state research and development tax credits of \$1.7 million and \$0.2 million, respectively, which expire at various dates through 2039 for federal purposes and 2034 for state purposes.
 Under the provisions of the Internal Revenue Code, the net operating loss and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service and state tax authorities.
 Net operating loss and tax credit carryforwards may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant stockholders over a three-year period in excess of 50%, as defined under Sections 382 and 383 of the Internal Revenue Code, respectively, as well as similar state provisions.
 This could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
-The amount of the annual limitation in future years.
+The amount of the annual limitation is determined based on the value of the Company immediately prior to the ownership change.
+Subsequent ownership changes may further affect the limitation in future years.
 The Company has not conducted an assessment to determine whether there may have been a Section 382 or 383 ownership change.